Assistant Clinical Professor, UCSF

 - DPT, Physical Therapy, University of California, San Francisco, CA, 2014

-When not helping patients at the clinic, Danny enjoys racing cars, traveling, spending time with friends, rooting for the Giants and 49ers, and spending quality time with his wife, son, and dogs.
+When not helping patients at the clinic, Danny enjoys racing cars, traveling, spending time with friends, rooting for the Giants, Warriors and 49ers, and spending quality time with his wife, son, and two dogs.

 PT 110 Orthopedics & Rehabilitation Diagnosis and Treatment

-Dr. Keller has treated a wide variety of patients in the orthopedic and sports populations, including general and sport-specific injuries, genetic disorders, and an array of post-surgical knees, hips, spines, shoulders, elbows, ankles and feet.
+Dr. Keller has treated a wide variety of patients in the orthopedic sports and limb loss/limb preservation populations, including general and sport-specific injuries, genetic disorders, and an array of post-surgical knees, hips, spines, shoulders, elbows, ankles and feet.
 He has been trained in Maitland Techniques, Mulligan Techniques, Myofascial Decompression, and many osteopathic methods.
-He currently assists with labs for the UCSF Physical Therapy Doctoral Program, as well as Myofascial Decompression courses.
+He currently assists with manual therapy labs for the UCSF Physical Therapy Doctoral Program, provides clinical education for physical therapy students, and works as an instructor for Myofascial Decompression courses.

 CLINICAL & RESEARCH INTERESTS